Krishna0396325/first-resume/README.md

 # first-resume
-Tells a little about me
+Talks a little about me